Did Jenelle Evans Accidentally Leak Her Book’s Title?

-Jenelle Evans of the successful Teen Mom 2 franchise is no stranger to controversy, and recently it was suggested that the mother of three, who is currently penning a tell-all memoir, accidentally leaked the title of her book to the public via Snapchat.
+Jenelle Evans of the successful Teen Mom 2 franchise is no stranger to controversy, and recently, it was suggested that the mother of three, who is currently penning a tell-all memoir, accidentally leaked the title of her book to the public via Snapchat.

 A day after this was discovered, the star has revealed the title and the cover, which may be in response to the leak.
 It is not known if the book’s pre-release was pushed forward because of her accidental slip or if it was already planned for the book to go on pre-order today.

 The book, which is supposed to win fans over to the star’s side of the story, is due for a release in summer 2017.
-Jenelle Evans promises that the book will give viewers an insight into her tumultuous relationship with her mother Barb as well as giving them an inside look into her life before she hit stardom with Teen Mom 2.
+Jenelle Evans promises that the book will give viewers an insight into her tumultuous relationship with her mother, Barb, as well as giving them an inside look into her life before she hit stardom with Teen Mom 2.

-But if you follow Jenelle Evans on Snapchat, you may have been treated to the title of her book long before it was due to be released–and that may have spurred her to release the title to the public today.
+But if you follow Jenelle Evans on Snapchat, you may have been treated to the title of her book long before it was due to be released, and that may have spurred her to release the title to the public today.

 Evans sent a snap to fans with an Apple computer next to a coffee cup at Starbucks.
 She graced with the caption “Starbucks.
 Work.
 Business.”
 However, a few people found that by enhancing the browser tabs she had open on her laptop, they could get a closer look at what exactly Jenelle Evans was working on.